-There are no specified courses; however, the department's Admission Committee evaluates each applicant's academic background and may recommend specific courses.
+There are no specified courses; however, the program director evaluates each applicant's academic background and may recommend specific courses.

-A personal interview with the program director and members of the department's Admission Committee is required of all prospective graduate students in Counseling and Human Development before admission to the Graduate School.
+A personal interview with the Program Director is required of all prospective graduate students in counseling and human development before admission to the Graduate School.
 Subsequent to the personal interview and a review of previously completed academic work, prospective students may be recommended for admission.
-Positive recommendation is required for admission.
+Positive recommendation by the program director or designated representative is required for admission.
 Official notification of admission (or denial of admission) will be communicated by the Office of Graduate Studies.

-Upon approval and recommendation of the program director in Counseling and Human Development, students who do not meet any of the criteria listed may take additional upper-division semester-hours of course work in the behavioral sciences (e.g., psychology, sociology, social work, criminal justice, and education- also known as interdisciplinary studies).
-These semester-hours must be determined and approved by the program director in Counseling and Human Development.
+Upon approval and recommendation of the Program Director in counseling and human development, students who do not meet any of the criteria listed may take additional upper-division semester-hours of course work in the behavioral sciences (e.g., psychology, sociology, social work, criminal justice, and education- also known as interdisciplinary studies).
+These semester-hours must be determined and approved by the program director in counseling and human development.
 A minimum GPA of 3.00 must be earned in these semester-hours of leveling work.
 Subsequent to successful completion of the required leveling work, students may be considered for recommendation by the program director for admission.